 Once you open the curves tool within the application, you will have your image in front of you and overlying a graph with an oblique line and a histogram.

 The symbol following the “X” is the one we will focus on.
-If you click on it, you will be shown 5 different curves possibilities:
+If you click on it, you will be shown 5 different curve possibilities:

 You may be wondering: are green tones not part of blue, that is, cold tones?
 Yes, but greens, like purples, are shades that can affect a lot when combined with warm tones or cool tones.
 For this, they have a dedicated section.